the-art-of-dev/tortue-js/README.md

 }
 ```

-Component include another component by including html tag, in it's structure, with context name of component it wants to include.
+Components include another component by including the HTML tag in its structure, with the context name of the component it wants to include.
 Example?

-_Home-Header-Image/index.html_
+_Home/Header/Image/index.html_

 ```html
 <div class="home-header-image">